Chart Color Schemes

 Waitara lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Waitara's population is estimated at 8,371 as of Feb 2026, reflecting an increase of 534 people since the 2021 Census which reported a population of 7,837.
-This change is inferred from AreaSearch's estimation of 8,316 residents following examination of ABS' latest ERP data release in June 2024 and validation of 143 new addresses since the Census date.
-The suburb's population density equates to 11,312 persons per square kilometer, placing it in the top 10% nationally according to AreaSearch.
-Waitara's growth rate of 6.8% since the 2021 Census exceeded its SA4 region (5.8%) and SA3 area, marking it as a growth leader.
-Overseas migration was the primary driver of population gains during recent periods in the suburb.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year, and NSW State Government's SA2-level projections released in 2022 with a 2021 base year for areas not covered by the former.
+As of Feb 2026, the estimated population of the suburb of Waitara is around 8,371, reflecting an increase of 534 people since the 2021 Census.
+This growth represents a 6.8% increase from the previous census figure of 7,837 people.
+The change was inferred from AreaSearch's resident population estimate of 8,316 based on June 2024 ABS ERP data release and an additional 143 validated new addresses since the Census date.
+This population results in a density ratio of 11,312 persons per square kilometer, placing Waitara in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth exceeded that of its SA4 region (5.8%) and SA3 area, marking it as a growth leader.
+Overseas migration was the primary driver of population gains during recent periods.

 Frequently Asked Questions - Population